 My aims in this project are to produce works between novella and novel length which are unique unto themselves.
 So, like any genre, Roman HF has its tropes to avoid:

-- Women!? – This is a hard one to work on in a war novel as Romans were not very PC by modern standards.
+Women!? – This is a hard one to work on in a war novel as Romans were not very PC by modern standards.
 In contrast, they were very patriarchal, therefore in a novel about Roman soldiers, most of the characters would be men.
 The sequel (which I think is probably more original than this first work) shows the aftermath of the Boudicca Rebellion through the eyes of an Iceni woman taken as a slave.
 So, for this particular work, there are female characters but the male characters take the lead.
-In later works, I intend to cross genders and cultures and show a variety of different perspectives of the ancient world.
+In later works, I intend to diversify the characters in terms of gender and culture within the narrative in order to show a wider variety of different perspectives from the ancient world.

 Lastly, I need to touch upon the tense.
 After reading Atwood’s “A Handmaid’s Tale” I felt that the best way to portray trauma and anxiety is actually through the first person perspective.
 I believe that this will help create a certain empathy with the narrator – thus allowing readers to see him as more than just a generic Roman soldier in a novel.
 I choose to write in the present tense because I want to expose my readers to the G. Veturius Drusus – Centurio Primus Ordinus et Pilus Prior, Cohortes Evocatus, Vexilatium Veteranorum, Legio XX, Valeria Victrix, Anno 813 Ad Urbe Conditum – as accurately as possible without losing them in the lingo, jargon or lost culture that was Roman Britain.

 If you have a friend who is an author, ask them how important reviews are to them.
 You will find – if they wish to be successful authors – that they welcome feedback and the criticism just as much as they welcome the ranks and ratings.